Why is all of your real-life romance exciting, while your kissing scenes read so lame?

 Shallow words, predictable actions, and empty shells of emotions.

 Why is that?
 And how can you get to the heart of what makes a kissing scene exciting, and transfer that onto paper?
+How to write a kissing scene that will truly accelerate your readers’ pulse?

 Not an easy task.
 But this post will equip you with all the tools you need.
 Read on to get answers to these questions: